unrar/rmvc/README.md

     $ gem install rmvc-x.x.x.gem

 ### Dependencies ###
-The only dependency of RMVC is [colorize](https://rubygems.org/gems/colorize).
-Rubygems should automatically install colorize for you.
+RMVC uses [colorize](https://rubygems.org/gems/colorize) for text colorizing, and [sqlite3](https://rubygems.org/gems/sqlite3) as the default database engine.
+Rubygems should automatically install colorize and sqlite3 for you.

 Using Databases
 ------------